SharePoint

 Treatment for acute coronary syndrome varies.
 It ranges from medications to surgery methods to restore blood flow through your heart.

 Medications can help to relieve chest pain and improve blood flow.
 Some medications your doctor could prescribe to you are aspirins, beta-blockers, cholesterol-lowering drugs etc. Procedures like angioplasty and stenting could also be recommended.
-Depending on the severity, the doctor could also recommend coronary bypass surgery.
+Depending on the severity, the doctor could also recommend coronary artery bypass surgery.

 1. Coronary Angioplasty and Stenting